|

 structures they utilize for gatherings, these aren't the common

-for ritual.
-These gatherings are typically held outside weather
+ritual.
+These gatherings are typically held outside weather permitting.

-permitting.
-Some organizations like to gather within some kind
+Some organizations like to gather within some kind of structure, such

 -

-try to accommodate the needs and desires of their membership
+gathering.
+Covens try to accommodate the needs and desires of their

-and conduct rituals accordingly.
-They can be inside, outside,
+membership and conduct rituals accordingly.
+They can be inside,

-type set up.
-These days, having a ritual with a bonfire in the
+pulpit/audience type set up.
+These days, having a ritual with a bonfire

 -

-spells or circles.
-Others may use spells on special occasions,
+cast spells or circles.
+Others may use spells on special occasions, or

-or for special events in their life.
-While others still are very
+for special events in their life.
+While others still are very involved

-involved in magikal practices; both on personal levels and within
+in magikal practices; both on personal levels and within a group; such

 -

-the religion of Witchcraft, they are always conducted through
+religion of Witchcraft, they are always conducted through a ritual or

-a ritual or ceremony.
-Many who do combine magik with religion,
+ceremony.
+Many who do combine magik with religion, often combine the

 -